Nicki Minaj Poses In A Pair Of Denim Dolce & Gabbana Boots

-Taking to the social platform, the rapper modeled in a pair of cut off denim shorts and a white t shirt.
-But it was her denim, designer sandals that really got us talking as the starlet paired the look with a stunning pair of denim boots from Dolce & Gabbana and of course, she wore them to perfection.
+Taking to the social platform, the rapper modeled in a pair of high waist denim bottoms and a white t-shirt.
+But it was her denim designer boots that really got us talking.
+The starlet paired the look with a stunning pair of denim boots from Dolce & Gabbana and of course, she wore them to perfection.

 The Queens native modeled the look while posing in a pink room and serving face and body in the process.
-As for her hair, she wore her locs bright red and in a flipped style as she posed for the social media platform and her millions of IG followers for the “Princess Diana” video shoot with Ice Spice.
+She rocked short, bright red hair with the ends flipped up as she posed for her 217 million IG followers for the “Princess Diana” video shoot with Ice Spice.

-“Like Grah Keep it a stack B!chs is a** if we keepin it crakk #HeavyOnIt,” she captioned the IG post.
+“Like Grah Keep it a stack B!chs is a** if we keepin it crakk #HeavyOnIt,” Minaj captioned the IG post.
 Check it out below.

 We’re just loving this stylish look on Nicki Minaj and are obsessed with how she accessorized it for the music video.
 Beauties, what do you think about the beauty’s latest ensemble?
 Did she nail it?